neuralmagic/sparsezoo/src/sparsezoo/v2/test.md

 # choose the files through the string arguments
 stub = stub + "?" + "recipe=transfer_learn" + "&" + "checkpoint=preqat" + "&" + "recipe=original"
 model = Model(path=stub)
-model.download() # will only download the specified files
 recipes: List[str] = model.recipes.downloaded_path()
 training: str = model.training.downloaded_path() # training will be a Directory with a preqat checkpoint ...